Serra dos Martírios/Andorinhas

 Climate And Weather

 Serra dos Martírios/Andorinhas experiences a tropical savanna climate (Aw) with a distinct wet and dry season, characteristic of the cerrado biome that influences this southern Pará region.
 Annual rainfall averages 1,500–2,000 mm, concentrated between October and April.
 The dry season from May to September is pronounced, with some months receiving minimal rainfall, leading to seasonal desiccation of smaller streams and grassland browning.
-Mean annual temperatures range from 24 to 28°C, with the elevated sandstone plateaus somewhat cooler than the surrounding lowlands.
+Mean annual temperatures range from 24 to 28°C, with the elevated quartzite plateaus somewhat cooler than the surrounding lowlands.
 Fires occur naturally and via human ignition during the dry season, playing an ecological role in maintaining open cerrado vegetation, though uncontrolled burning poses management challenges.

 Human History